seatsurfing/seatsurfing.github.io/docs/kubernetes.md

 Afterwards, Seatsurfing can be accessed at the specified host (i.e. https://seatsurfing.your-domain.com).

 ## 5. Initial configuration

 Access the administrator web-interface using a modern web browser (i.e. Chrome, Firefox, Safari) at: /admin/

-By default, an organisation with one administrator account is created on backend startup if no organisation already exists in the specified database.
-If not defined otherwise, use ```admin@seatsurfing.local``` as the username and ```12345678``` as the password.
+By default, an organization with one administrator account is created on backend startup if no organization already exists in the specified database.
+If not defined otherwise, use `admin@seatsurfing.local` as the username and `12345678` as the password.

 The administrator interface can be used to manage room plans, users and settings.
 Read more about it in the [Administration](admin-ui.md) section.

 ## 6. Use the web app to book spaces

 Let your coworkers use the progressive web app (PWA) to book spaces using their mobile devices or desktop computers:

 [http://localhost:8080/ui/](http://localhost:8080/ui/)